-Like any other type of insurance payment, you must file a claim for workers’ compensation benefits.
-The insurance company will review your filing and make a decision about whether you qualify for the benefits that you need to pay your medical bills and support your family.
+Like any other type of insurance payment, you must file a claim for worker’s compensation benefits.
+The insurance company will review your filing and decide about whether you qualify for the benefits that you need to pay your medical bills and support your family.
 For some injured workers, the unfortunate reality is that the insurance company may deny your application.
 However, you have the right to appeal a denial, and the insurer does not have the final word.

 - Prove that you suffered an injury

 - Comply with the time deadlines, and technical requirements of the application process

 However, not every injury is compensable.
 While most initial claims result in benefits, some of them are rejected at the insurance claim stage.

 Reasons Why Your Worker’s Compensation Claim May Be Denied

 The most common reason why your claim may be denied is that the insurance company is questioning whether you have been injured and can still work.
 They may think that the medical diagnosis and information that you provided are insufficient to justify your claim of a debilitating injury that would keep you from working.

 The insurance company may also claim that your injury had nothing to do with work.
 They may argue that it happened during your off-duty time and away from work premises.
 Alternatively, they may claim that your injury happened some other way than a work accident or condition.
 These denials are more common when you are claiming an injury that does not happen because of a specific accident, but because of:

 - Exposure to toxic substances on the job